 Attempts to categorise people are inherently fraught with danger and, frankly, of little real value – if any.
 People are individuals, with individual thoughts, feelings and emotions that can never be shared completely.
 Categorisation leads to prejudice, discrimination and tribalism.
-Worst of all, it leads people to forget that we are all human individuals with hopes, dreams and a great potential for compassion.
+Worst of all, it leads people to forget that we are all human – with our own hopes, dreams and a great potential for compassion.

-While we now pretty universally seem to recognise that discrimination on the basis of certain traits (particularly unchosen traits like race and gender) is wrongful, we live in a political climate that has become so polarised that it has become hard to look beyond, often arbitrary, philosophical and ideological divides.
+While we now almost universally seem to recognise that discrimination on the basis of certain traits (particularly unchosen traits like race and gender) is wrong, we live in a political climate that has become so polarised that it has become hard to look beyond, often arbitrary, philosophical and ideological divides.

 All people, on account of our common human dignity, deserves to be treated as individuals.
 They deserve not to be pre-judged, but rather judged by their character and their actions.
 They deserve to be given the benefit of the doubt, presumed good until proven otherwise, and given an opportunity to show their worth.

-My strenuous objection to labels duly noted, I believe that a tangible step towards such a world is for each of us to make a genuine effort better to understand those with whom we disagree.
-Thinking in binary ‘us and them’ terms does a disservice to our public discourse, and to ourselves (the lost opportunity to share a human relationship with a person and the burden of association with people who actually do not reflect our individual values).
+My strenuous objection to these labels aside, I believe that a tangible step we can all take to create a less divided world is to make genuine efforts better to understand those with whom we disagree.
+Thinking in binary ‘us and them’ terms does a disservice to our public discourse, and to ourselves (the lost opportunity to share a human relationship with another person).

 Conservatives – those I will term ‘conservatives’ are people who place a high currency on existing socio-cultural institutions and practices.
 Preserving the institutions as they are is of primary concern.
 Satisfied with the status quo and often at (genuine and/or perceived) risk as a result of change.